Auditor Liability, GAAP, and IFRS Publications

 Auditor liability expert and accountant Dr. Barry Jay Epstein, CPA, CFF, is a prolific author on matters relating to International Financial Reporting Standards (IFRS), Generally Accepted Accounting Principles (GAAP), accountants’ liability, auditor liability, securities litigation, financial reporting, fraud, and related topics.

 Media requests for comment and invitations to write for future publication are welcomed.
-You can email Dr. Epstein or reach him by phone at 312-464-3520.
+You can email Dr. Epstein or reach him by phone at (866)-717-1607 ext.
+5316.

-Handbook of Accounting and Auditing, Barry Jay Epstein, New York: Thomson Tax & Accounting, 2013, with updates since 1998.
-This widely used reference provides encyclopedic guidance on accounting and auditing issues, with references to additional information in the professional literature produced by FASB, EITF, AICPA, SEC, and other related organizations.
+Handbook of Accounting and Auditing, Barry Jay Epstein, New York: Thomson Tax & Accounting, 1998 through 2013.
+This widely used 3,000 page reference provides encyclopedic guidance on accounting and auditing issues, with references to additional information in the professional literature produced by FASB, EITF, AICPA, SEC, and other related organizations.
 In addition, there is accounting and auditing coverage for key industries, including financial services, construction, healthcare, not-for-profit, and media/entertainment.

 Wiley IFRS Policies and Procedures, Barry J. Epstein and Eva K. Jermakowicz, New York: John Wiley & Sons, Inc., 2008.
 IFRS implementation guide provides all of the International Accounting Standards detail that a reader needs to select the right IFRS rules and how to implement them.
 ISBN 978-0-471-69958-3, paperback, 456 pages.